 Local housing allowance

-If you are renting from a private landlord and claiming Housing Benefit, the maximum level of benefit payable will be your actual rent (if it is below Local Housing Allowance (LHA) levels or the LHA rate).
+If you're renting from a private landlord and claiming Housing Benefit, the maximum level of benefit payable will be your actual rent (if it's below Local Housing Allowance (LHA) levels or the LHA rate).
 However, there are certain exclusions from the LHA scheme, such as supported housing and bed and breakfast accommodation.

 Under the LHA scheme: